vndlgd/vndlgd/README.md

 📚 I’m actively developing my skills in Python, C, and C++, while working on projects that involve Raspberry Pi.

-🔧 My focus is on developing embedded systems and practical solutions, aiming to solve real-world challenges.
+🔧 I’m passionate about solving problems through code and am open to opportunities in software development.
+My goal is to contribute to meaningful projects and continuously grow as a software engineer.